AndreMassa997/ShakeItApp/README.md

     - A popup will be shown if some errors occurred while loading data from API.

 ## Architecture
 The app is written with the MVVM Architecture using async-await and Combine to observe value changes.
-Dependency Injection initializers is used to create ViewModels.
+Dependency Injection initializers are used to create ViewModels.
 There are some base classes (BaseView, BaseViewController, BaseViewModel, ecc..) to inherit from to simplify the syntax and to have a common behavior.

 - There are two basic providers ("NetworkProvider" and "ImageProvider") to retrieve data and image from API.